mosaicml/composer/docs/source/notes/resumption.rst

     trainer.fit()

-During resumption, there would be no local checkpoints, so the trainer would then look in the object store logger's provided bucket and checkpoint folder (`checkpoint-debugging/my_cool_run/checkpoints`) to find the latest checkpoint.
+During resumption, there would be no local checkpoints, so the trainer would then look in the ``RemoteUploaderDownloader``'s provided bucket and checkpoint folder (`checkpoint-debugging/my_cool_run/checkpoints`) to find the latest checkpoint.

 Example: Fine-tuning
 --------------------

-To run fine-tuning on a spot instance, ``load_path`` would be set to the original weights and an object store logger would be added.
+To run fine-tuning on a spot instance, ``load_path`` would be set to the original weights and a ``RemoteUploaderDownloader`` would be added.

 .. testsetup:: fine_tune
     :skipif: not _LIBCLOUD_INSTALLED